Erfanmode/Brushless-DC-Motor-Control-using-Arduino/README.md

-# Brushless DC Motor PID Controller by Arduino Uno
+# Brushless DC Motor PID Controller by Arduino UNO - Fall 2023
 In this project, the course project of Applied Electronics at SUT, we control speed of a brushless DC motor using PID controller.
 We use IR FC51 infrared sensor for getting speed feedback from propellers attached to the DC motor.
 Huge shout out to my dear friend [Reyhane Nikoobayan](https://github.com/ReyhaneNikoobayan) for her contributions in this project.